 The way we recommend to do this is with what we call check ins.
 Ask yourself every time you think to.
 How am I doing?
 How am I breathing?
 Can I sense if I’m stressed or not?
 How tight am I holding my body?
 Some people take to this like a duck to water.
 Others, like myself, need more encouragement.

 A good option can be to have a regular alarm that goes off on our calendar on our phones.
 Or structure our days a bit better to ensure we’re finding time for wellbeing – as we discuss in our previous article Peak Performance.

 So Get Breathing!

 For me the evidence is compelling.
 What we see clinically is backed up by an increasing amount of good quality research.
-More detailed and larger studies are still required to increase our understanding of the far reaching implications of good and bad breathing function but I see this as concreting what we are already seeing.
+More detailed and larger studies are still required to increase our understanding of the far reaching implications of good and bad breathing function but I see this as further concreting what we are already seeing on a consistent basis.

-If you feel you’re not making any progress or feel there is something stopping you get that fullness of breath or simply stuck in pain then get in touch using the button below and we’ll be happy to progress you onto that fullness of breath and less pain.
+If you feel you’re not making any progress or feel there is something stopping you get that fullness of breath or simply stuck in pain then get in touch by filling out the form here.